gSchool/TTP-EXCEL-CONTENT/excel-lessons/index-match.md

 **Instructions:**

-1. Import the products_horz.csv file into a new tab.
-2. Use `INDEX` and `MATCH` to add the product name and price to each record in the purchases table.
+1. Open a new Excel tab and import the [purchases.csv](https://drive.google.com/uc?export=download&id=1Nxvo7RzIfWELSglbDKOb1eVASXBvKgEW) file and the [products_horz.csv](https://drive.google.com/uc?export=download&id=1Hj1LauM6mS9qM-cbIydTgXs_Acu-iney) file into the same worksheet so that they are both visible.
+2. In an empty column in the spreadsheet create a formula that uses MATCH to find the location of the purchases table prodid in the products table.
+3. In another column create a formula using INDEX that references the MATCH cell to retrieve the product name.
+4. In another column create a single formula using the INDEX and MATCH logic that also returns the product name.
+5. In another column modify the combined formula to retrieve the product's price

 ### !challenge